keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
-<i>You should mutter more quietly.</i> Her running internal commentary had been particularly chatty for the past week.
+<i>You should mutter more quietly.</i> Her running internal commentary had been mouthy all week.
 </p>

 <p>